CGJennings/se3docs/docs/um-release-notes.md

 - Added `Console.scrollToTop()` and `Console.scrollToBottom()`.
 - When clicking a script name in an error message in the script output window, if there is an equivalent resource in a plug-in task of the open project, then the project version of the script will be opened instead of openable a read-only copy of the version in the plug-in.
 - The script console window now has two additional streams (in addition to *output* and *error*): *info* and *warning*.
 Script warnings are printed to the warning stream.
+- Improved script console updates from script running in the EDT.

 #### High DPI support